Blendify/blender-manual/blender_docs/manual/compositing/types/filter/bokeh_blur.rst

 node and :doc:`ColorRamp </compositing/types/converter/color_ramp>`
 node as described in :doc:`Render Layers </compositing/types/input/render_layers>`.
-A *multiply* :doc:`Math </compositing/types/converter/math>` node can be used following the color-ramp so that a blur value greater than 1 is used for objects outside the focal range.
+A *multiply* :doc:`Math </compositing/types/converter/math>` node can be used following the color-ramp so that a blur value greater than one is used for objects outside the focal range.

 .. figure:: /images/composite_node_filter_bokehblur_example.jpg
    :width: 100%

 A manually created greyscale image can be used to define the sharp and blurry areas of a pre-existing image.
-Again, a Multiply Node can be used so that a blur value greater than 1 is used.
+Again, a Multiply Node can be used so that a blur value greater than one is used.

 .. figure:: /images/composite_node_filter_bokehblur_example2.jpg
    :width: 100%